acuvity/a3s/pkgs/api/doc/documentation.md

 Pass some XML data containing the IDP metadata that can be used for automatic configuration.
-If you pass this attribute, every other one will be overwritten with the data contained in the metadata file.
+If you pass this attribute, every other one will be overwritten with the data contained in the metadata file, but it does not take precendence over IDPMetadataURL.

+##### `IDPMetadataURL`

+Type: `string`

+The URL where to fetch the IDPMetadata.
+If this is set, all other IDP fields are ignored and the metadata will be retrieved when needed for logging in.

 ##### `IDPURL`